 According to Siti Ramlah Bakri (1997) and Mohd Nadzri (2006), Dwi Intan Yusti, Abdul Rosyid and Yanti Suryanti1 (2022), the synthesis of sentences in writing essays emphasizes the syllabus in terms of syntax.
 Based on the KBSR language manual for level one, students learn how to use simple connective words such as and, or, but, and while.
-Second-grade students were also taught how to use several types of conjunctions, such as conjunctions, such as 'and,' 'but,' 'or,' 'then,' 'which,' 'that,' 'for,' and 'if, role in writing which play significant essays. context, conjunctions play an important role in combining phrases to phrases, clauses to clauses to create structured sentences, combining sentences to create paragraphs, and combining paragraphs to create highquality narrative.
+Second-grade students were also taught how to use several types of conjunctions, such as conjunctions, such as 'and,' 'but,' 'or,' 'then,' 'which,' 'that,' 'for,' and 'if, which play a significant role in writing essays.
+In this context, conjunctions play an important role in combining phrases to phrases, clauses to clauses to create structured sentences, combining sentences to create paragraphs, and combining paragraphs to create high-quality narrative.

-Ahmad Khair Mohd Nor (2006) margined Chartengo Combified Classroom sentences, language users have to use multiple conjunctions.
+Ahmad Khair Mohd Nor (2006) argued that to combine a sentences, language users have to use multiple conjunctions.
 This helps them avoid overusing common conjunctions in their writing.
 As a result, he stated that knowing a variety of verbs can help the user vary the types of sentences used in writing.
 Khairudin Ismail (1997) also suggested that the correct and appropriate usage of connective words should be given more emphasis because the misuse of conjunctions causes the created sentences to become ungrammatical.